Beck Prior and Stephanie Tudor – Barton Hill Art Warriors

 At the festival the ‘den’ became a space for sharing food, experiences and stories of this nomadic lifestyle.

 On the day visitors to the Festival created another den out of plumbing supplies and fabric alongside the more traditional looking ‘den’

 Annabelle invited members of the community to help her build a giant piece of fabric on her giant loom.
 She took the loom ‘on tour’ throughout the summer to various community hubs.
 Visitors to the Festival of making were also invited to add to the work.

-PSC is excited to be working with In Bristol Studio to deliver three commissions as part of the Festival of Making taking place in September.
+PSC was delighted to work with In Bristol Studio and to deliver it’s first Bristol-based project.
+Three artworks were commissioned as part of the Festival of Making that took place in September 2018.

-The theme for the Festival is ‘Cotton’.
-It was chosen because the building that the studio occupies is one of the last remaining parts of The Great Western Cotton Factory, Barton Hill, Bristol.
-Commissioned artists were asked to submit an idea for an artwork that explores and responds to the building and/or local history through cotton as a material.
-This initial idea will develop through participation and the input of members of the community.
+The festival theme was ‘Cotton’.
+It was chosen because the building that the studio occupies is one of the last remaining parts of The Great Western Cotton Factory, Barton Hill.
+Commissioned artists were asked to submit an idea for an artwork that explores and responds to the building, local history through cotton as a material.
+These initial ideas developed through participation and input of the community.

-These participatory sculptural installations will be part of the studios’ ‘Festival of Making’, in September.
-The Festival of Making is multi-disciplinary open studio event showcasing the work of the studios residents.
-As well as opening the doors of the studio during the Festival, In Bristol Studio will be spilling out into the neighbouring streets and green spaces.
-There will be food, music and creative workshops for all ages.
+These participatory sculptural installations were part of the studios ‘Festival of Making’.
+The Festival of Making was a multi-disciplinary open studio event showcasing the work of the studios residents.
+As well as opening the doors of the studio during the Festival, In Bristol Studio spilled out into the neighbouring streets and green spaces.
+There was food, music and creative workshops for all ages.

 For more information about the Festival of Making visit the In Bristol Studio website.

-All the commissions for new work and participatory workshops are thanks to funding from Arts Council England.
-Artists are also supported by the Up Our Street Endowment Fund, a grant for residents and groups helping deliver projects in the local area.
+All the commissions for new work and participatory workshops were thanks to funding from Arts Council England.
+The artists were also supported by the Up Our Street Endowment Fund, a grant for residents and groups helping deliver projects in the local area.